openwdl/Testathon-2020/README.md

 * `tests/task`: task-level runner functionality
 * `tests/workflow`: workflow-level runner functionality

-These categories roughly indicate the intended focus of the cases within, but by no means are mutually exclusive (for example, it can be useful to use a `scatter{}` workflow to iterate more-basic functionality tests on varying inputs & configurations).
+These categories roughly indicate the intended focus of the cases within, but by no means are mutually exclusive (for example, a `scatter{}` workflow can be useful to iterate more-basic tests on varying inputs & configurations).
 More categories might well be needed, such as for structs and imports perhaps.

 Each folder within these categories provides a [pytest-wdl](https://github.com/EliLillyCo/pytest-wdl) test case, including a .wdl file, a short Python file describing how to invoke it and its expected outputs (with the `workflow_runner` fixture), and optionally a `test-data.json` file describing any needed data assets (with the `workflow_data` fixture).
 The [pytest-wdl manual](https://pytest-wdl.readthedocs.io/en/stable/index.html) has full detail on these fixtures.

+## Adding tests

 New tests can be added by copying an existing test case directory alongside, and renaming+rewriting the files within as needed.
 Pytest automatically discovers all `test_*.py` files in the directory tree.

+Documentation: at minimum, each Python file should include a docstring describing the focus.

+Send pull requests with new test cases upstream via GitHub.
+And sync up with the latest from time to time, `git fetch upstream && git merge upstream/master` ([rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) if you dare).